steadywool/fedora-playbook/README.md

 ⚠️ **By default, this playbook uses `linux-hardened` as kernel and follows the above partitioning !**

-Be sure that Ansible & Git are installed in your system:
+Be sure that Ansible is installed in your system:
 ```
-# pacman -S ansible git
+# pacman -S ansible
 ```

 Then install the AUR collection: